phonometrica/phonometrica/docs/scripting/api/user_interaction.rst

 User interaction
 ================

-This page describes global function that allow you to interact with the user.
+This page describes global functions that allow you to interact with the user.

 Functions